-In the 2023-2024 school year in Region 11, of the total enrolled students, 826 per a rate of 1,000 were identified as economically disadvantaged with 16.6 at the same rate identified as homeless.
+In the 2023-2024 school year in Region 11, of the total enrolled students, 826 per a rate of 1,000 were identified as economically disadvantaged.
 Students who are eligible for free meals or reduced-price meals under the National School Lunch and Child Nutrition Program are identified as being economically disadvantaged.
-Students living with another family due to loss of housing, economic hardship, or a similar reason; students that are unsheltered (i.e., lives on the street, lives in cars, parks, campgrounds, temporary trailers [including FEMA trailers], or abandoned buildings); students that live in a motel or hotel because they have lost their housing, lack an alternative accommodation, and do not have a "fixed, regular, and adequate nighttime residence"; and students who live in emergency shelters, family shelters, domestic violence shelters, youth shelters, and transitional housing programs, are identified as homeless.
+Students identified as being homeless are also factored into the total number of students who are economically disadvantaged.
 In comparison to the 2022-2023 and the 2023-2024 school years (tables below), the majority of counties in Region 11 saw a decrease in the number of students who are economically disadvantaged with 8 of the 19 counties estimated to have an increase.